 The chairmanship of NORDEFCO rotates between the four Nordic countries Denmark, Finland, Norway, and Sweden (Iceland participates but does not serve as chairman).
 In 2021, Finland held the chairmanship of NORDEFCO taking over from Denmark, who was chairman in 2020.
 In 2022, Norway is chairman.

 Among the most significant results in recent times is the agreement on ”Easy Access”, which was ratified in 2016, when Denmark took over the rotating chairmanship of NORDEFCO.
 The aim of the Easy Access-agreement is to secure easy military access to sea, air, and land territories between the Nordic countries, e.g. through simplifying and streamlining the administrative processes in the countries.
 This creates an opportunity for closer and more operationally effective Nordic defence cooperation in peacetimes.
-The Nordic agreement on Easy Access has also given inspiration to other regional security forums that have as well begun the work to promote military mobility between member countries.
+The Nordic agreement on Easy Access has also given inspiration to other regional security forums that have begun the work to promote military mobility between member countries as well.

 Another significant result from 2017 is the agreement on increased radar data sharing (NORECAS), which aims to create an overview of activities in the Nordic and Baltic region.
 Given the increasing unpredictability and complexity of the regional security situation in recent years, an enhanced and combined picture of the security situation in the region is of great importance.
 In addition to this agreement, secure and direct communication channels have been established between the Nordic countries, which allows for classified conversations and videoconferences to be held in a closed communication system.
 This is a unique feature within international defence cooperation.
 Lastly, a lot has happened within defence capability cooperation, where the Nordic countries are looking to acquire a common Nordic combat uniform in 2022.